mozilla/gecko-dev/docs/bug-mgmt/policies/attention-dashboard.rst

 TL;DR: Don’t leave people hanging.

+When setting or clearing needinfos, please bear in mind the intended semantics of "needinfo": a bug is considered to be unactionable if it has an open needinfo request.
+A prompt response to a needinfo request on a bug is expected to ensure appropriate action can be taken.
-Many people have long lists of needinfos.
+Some people have long lists of needinfos.
 Please don’t ignore them.
 Here’s how we suggest you burn them down, and keep them down.

 Old needinfos